sandraros/PPT-Macro-Recorder/README.md

 **Work in progress as of 2020/09/08 - Does not work yet**

-This is a Microsoft Powerpoint add-in which allows to simulate the recording of your "actions" and generate a VBA macro, since Microsoft has removed its Macro Recorder since the 2007 version (here the notice concerning PowerPoint 2013 and after).
+This is a Microsoft Powerpoint add-in to "record" your actions while you change the PowerPoint presentation and generate a corresponding VBA macro, since Microsoft has removed the official Macro Recorder from PowerPoint since version 2007 (see [Microsoft MVP answer here](https://answers.microsoft.com/en-us/msoffice/forum/all/macro-recorder-for-powerpoint-2007) and Stack Overflow [question 1](https://stackoverflow.com/questions/34143374/vba-in-powerpoint-without-macrorecorder) and [question 2](https://stackoverflow.com/questions/381206/recording-vba-code-in-power-point-2007)).

 What is a Macro Recorder for?
 - End users: save one or more user actions which are often used so that to repeat them in one click